Fraud Management

 To protect your organization from fraudulent activity, Blackbaud Merchant Services uses several risk-mitigating measures.

 The CSC or Card Verification Value (CVV or CVV2) is a three- or four-digit number printed on the credit card.
-It ensures the submitter possesses the physical credit card.
+Requiring the CSC helps ensure that the card details are accurate and that the person entering them has physical access to the card.

 Tip: Find the Visa, Mastercard, and Discover CSC in the signature area on the back of the credit card.
-It is the three-digit number following the signature stripe.
 Find the American Express four-digit CSC imprinted on the front of the card.

 The CSC check occurs before the payment is processed.
 Possible levels include: